 What services are available?

-Based on your individual needs, abilities and career ambitions the support services will be specifically tailored to your training needs.
+Based on your individual needs, abilities and career ambitions, services will be tailored to support your training needs.

-The support has to be reasonable and needs to consider everyone involved so that no one is disadvantaged.
+The support must be reasonable and needs to consider everyone involved so that no one is disadvantaged.
 This includes you, your fellow students, your teachers/trainers and your training provider.

-Depending on your needs, you can borrow a range of specialised technology including:
+Depending on your needs, you may also borrow a range of specialised technology including: